Newly Diagnosed with Diabetes? Get your free diabetes beginner's guide, available in English and Spanish.

 What to do if you’ve lost Medicaid coverage

-If you lose Medicaid coverage, do not panic.
-There are options to ensure continuity of care for your diabetes management.
+If you lose Medicaid coverage, don’t panic.
+There are options to help you manage your diabetes with minimal interruption.

-Since losing Medicaid coverage is a “qualifying event”, you can seek new health insurance at any time and you do not have to wait for open enrollment to begin on November 1st.
+Since losing Medicaid coverage is a “qualifying event,” you qualify for a Special Enrollment Period and do not have to wait for open enrollment to begin on November 1 to find new coverage.

-• Ask your employer if they offer insurance (if they do, sign up ASAP, and coverage will usually begin on the first of the following month).
+• Ask your employer if they offer insurance.
+Sign up ASAP if they do, and coverage will usually begin on the first of the following month).

-• Buy your own health insurance on the marketplace (which offers heavy subsidies for middle-income people).
+• Buy your own health insurance on the marketplace.

-• Additionally, if you’re married and your spouse has health insurance through their employer, you qualify for coverage under their insurance, too.
-Check with your spouse’s employer for eligibility requirements (proof of domestic partnership or marriage, etc.) and costs associated with coverage, which may be higher than if you carried your own insurance.
+• Additionally, if you’re married and your spouse has health insurance through their employer, you qualify for coverage under their insurance.
+Check with your spouse’s employer for eligibility requirements (like proof of domestic partnership or marriage, etc.) and costs associated with coverage, which may be higher than if you carried your own insurance.

-• If you need help affording your insulin, visit getinsulin.org for resources on accessing insulin quickly.
+If you need help affording your insulin, visit getinsulin.org for resources to access insulin quickly, almost always for less than $35 per month.

 Author